Grace-luning-fu/ChooseYourOwnAdventure-/README.md

 ***
 Test Result:

 WELCOME TO MITCHELL'S TINY ADVENTURE!
 You are in a creepy house!
 Would you like to go upstairs or into the kitchen?
-living room
-Error Message, choose between kitchen or uspstairs.
-Run the application over.
-kitchen
-There is a long countertop with dirty dishes everywhere.
-Off to one sidethere is, as you'd expect, a refrigerator.
-You may open the refrigeratoror look in a cabinet.
+go upstairs
+Error Message: You should choose either 'kitchen' or 'upstairs'.
+Try again:
+upstairs
+Upstairs you see a hallway.
+At the end of the hallway is the master bedroom.
+There is also a bathroom off the hallway.
+Where would you like to go?
-Choose between refrigerator or cabinet
+Choose between 'bedroom' and 'bathroom'
-cabinet
-There are food in the cabinet.Do you want to eat? yes or no
+bedroom
+You are in a plush bedroom, with expensive-looking hardwood furniture.The bed is unmade.
+In the back of the room, the closet door is ajar.
+Would you like to open the door? 'yes' or 'no'
 yes
-You found the food in the cabinet!
+You will be surprised.
+Thanks for playing.